Our Story

 Sponsoring Committee

-As a Study Group, we receive oversight from our IPA appointed Sponsoring Committee: Lee Ascherman, chair, of Birmingham, Alabama and Phyllis Hopkins of Stratford, Connecticut.
-Andrew Brook, of Ottawa, Ontario, was chair of our Sponsoring Committee until he left in 2017 to become the treasurer of the IPA.
+As a Study Group, we receive oversight from our IPA appointed Sponsoring Committee (SC).
+Our current SC is Phyllis Hopkins of Stratford Connecticut, chair, and Maureen Murphy of San Francisco California.
+Past SC members have been Lee Ascherman of Birmingham, Alabama; Andrew Brook, of Ottawa, Ontario; and Lyn Yonack of Great Barrington MA.
 The members of VPSG are most grateful to all who have served on our Sponsoring Committee and have given their time to guide our development.

 One Year Psychoanalytic Seminar Series: Origins and Development

 This seminar series first begun by founders William Butler and Sharon Dennett in 2005 was initiated in order to respond to interest among mental health clinicians for a deeper understanding of psychoanalysis.
-A small group reading seminar with some clini- cal discussion, developed into an annual offering.
-Two other of our founding members, Mina Levinsky-Wohl and Doug Dennett joined in the teaching of this group of clinicians interested in continuing their formal training.
+A small group reading seminar with some clinical discussion, developed into an annual offering.
+Two other of our founding members, Mina Levinsky-Wohl and Doug Dennett joined in the teaching.
 The idea of a local training program sprang from this interest which our founders had discovered and cultivated.
 VPSG has continued to this day to offer an annual seminar series focusing on psychoanalytic thought and practice.
-It is a popular program drawing clinicians from various disciplines (mental health counseling, social work, psy- chology and psychiatry) from around the state and from various Vermont centers of learning: University of Vermont, St. Michael’s College, Champlain College and Johnson State College.
+It is a popular program drawing clinicians from various disciplines (mental health counseling, social work, psychology and psychiatry from around the state and from various Vermont centers of learning: University of Vermont, St. Michael’s College, Champlain College and Johnson State College.
 This seminar series continues to meet twice per month from September through May and studies psychoanalytic writers from early Freud through contemporary psychoanalysts; often specializing for the year on specific concept or theoretical areas.
-The focus in 2017-18 was the work of D.W.
-Winnicott, while this year’s focus is on the understanding and exploration of Narcissism.
 Some of the clinicians who have participated in this series have gone on to do formal analytic training and most have been pleased with the way the series has broadened and deepened their work.
 This seminar series program has been so popular we are discussing the possibility of expanding it.
-Our grateful thanks to all faculty who have taught over the years in this program and special thanks to Mika Barker-Hart who has coordinated it for many of these years.
+Our grateful thanks to all faculty who have led and taught in this program and special thanks to Mika Barker-Hart who coordinated it for many of these years.

 Analytic Training Program

 In the past, interested clinicians who sought psychoanalytic training, had to either travel or relocate to accomplish this goal.
-Our founding members drove the 2 hours to Montreal weekly to seek their training at the Quebec English Branch of the Canadian Psychoanalytic Society.
+Our founding members drove to Montreal weekly to seek their training at the Quebec English Branch of the Canadian Psychoanalytic Society.

 In 2011, the Vermont Psychoanalytic Study Group was given approval to create an IPA approved training program in psychoanalysis, a step in the process of becoming an independent IPA Component Society, allowing a training closer to home for residents of Vermont.
 The members of the training committee (William Butler, Sharon Dennett and Mina Levinsky-Wohl) joined the Sponsoring Committee (Andrew Brook and Lee Ascherman) and the members of VPSG developed and structured our program.
 Our training follows the Eitingon model.

 To augment our small size of available faculty we added a category of adjunct supervisors.
 Including in this group were IPA analysts from Boston: Fred Busch, Cordelia Schmidt-Hellerau and Judith Kantrowitz; from Montreal: Brian Robertson, Ron Brown, Dominique Scarfone.
 In addition to our training committee, teaching faculty also included: Douglas Betts, Douglas Dennett, Bert Francke and Mika Barker-Hart.
-We began our training program in 2012 and have since graduated 5 candidates to full IPA member status.
-We are most proud of this accomplishment and we look forward to starting another class of candidates in the not too distant future.
+We began our training program in 2012 and have since graduated 6 candidates to full IPA member status.
+We are most proud of this accomplishment and are currently accepting applications for a class beginning in January 2025.

 Keeping the International Aspect of the IPA Alive

-VPSG hosted its first Sunday soiree in June of 2014 when then IPA president, Stefano Bolignini graciously accepted our invitation to visit us and conduct seminars with our membership and candidates.
+VPSG hosted its first Sunday soiree in June of 2014 when then IPA president, Stefano Bolignini from Bologna Italy graciously accepted our invitation to visit us and conduct seminars with our membership and candidates.
 We were enabled to do this through the IPA CAPSA program that supports and encourages cross- cultural exchanges.
 The soirée original paper presentation by Dr. Bolognini was well received by our society and the larger community, many of whom joined us for the evening presentation.
 It was a very special moment for our fledging group to be so honored by the IPA president.
-Subsequently, we have hosted a 2018 and 2019 Soiree and plan to make it an annual event.

 VPSG Future

-Our society is young, however, in our 10 years as an IPA Study Group, VPSG has devel- oped our own dedication to the concepts and traditions of psychoanalytic thought and practice.
-We have spent our first ten years putting roots down in our community and we hope to deepen and expand these as we go forward.
+Our society is young, however, in our 15 years as an IPA Study Group, VPSG has developed our own dedication to the concepts and traditions of psychoanalytic thought and practice.
+We have spent our first fifteen years putting roots down in our community and we hope to deepen and expand these as we once again offer psychoanalytic training in January 2025.

 *VPSG is a non-profit with 501(c)3 status.